-What the difference of CDN and web host?
+What is the difference between CDN and web host?

-A CDN does not host content and can’t serve as a web hosting, but it helps cache content at the network edge, that improves website performance.
+A CDN does not host content and can’t serve as web hosting, but it helps cache content at the network edge, which improves website performance.
 CDN helps to prevent interruptions in service, it improves security and relieves some of the major pain points that come with traditional web hosting.

 What are the benefits of a Content Delivery Network?

-- CDN can reduce bandwidth costs – Bandwidth consumption costs for a web hosting is a main expense for websites.
+- CDN can reduce bandwidth costs – Bandwidth consumption costs for web hosting is the main expense for websites.
 Because of caching and other optimizations, CDNs can reduce the amount of data an origin server must provide, as a result reducing hosting costs for website owners.

 - It increases content availability – a CDN can handle more traffic and withstand hardware failure better than many origin servers.

 - Website security – it improves security by providing DDoS mitigation, improvements to security certificates, and other optimizations.

 - It improves website load time – CDN is distributing content closer to website visitors by using a nearby server that is a part of the network, that provides faster page loading times.
 A CDN can reduce bounce rates because visitors are more inclined to click away from a slow-loading site and also increase the amount of time that people spend on your website.

 A CDN is a network of servers linked together with the goal of delivering content as quickly, cheaply, and securely as possible.
 In order to improve speed and connectivity, a CDN will place servers at the exchange points between different networks.
 These Internet exchange points (IXPs) are the primary locations where different Internet providers connect in order to provide each other access to traffic originating on their different networks.
 By having a connection to these high-speed and highly interconnected locations, a CDN provider is able to reduce costs and transit times in high-speed data delivery.

 How does a Content Delivery Network improve website load times?